JenniferBuehler/car_demo/README.md

 If you have ROS already set up on your system, there is no need to go via docker, you can run the demo directly.

-You will need to build the [citysim](https://bitbucket.org/osrf/citysim) package for Gazebo first.
+If you want to use the citysim world, you will need to build the [citysim](https://bitbucket.org/osrf/citysim) package for Gazebo.

 Then add this repository to your catkin workspace and build as usual.
 Then launch with